jrief/django-websocket-redis/docs/introduction.rst

 	* as a stand alone HTTP server, using uWSGI.
 	* using NGiNX as proxy in two decoupled loops, one for WSGI and one for websocket HTTP in front of two separate uWSGI workers.
-* The whole Django API, such as configuration settings, is available in this loop, provided that no blocking calls are made.
+* The whole Django API is available in this loop, provided that no blocking calls are made.
+  Therefore the websocket code can access the Django configuration, the user and the session cache, etc.

 Using Redis as a message queue
 ------------------------------
-One might argue that all this is not as simple, since an additional service – the Redis data server must run side by side with Django.
-Well, websockets are bidirectional but their normal use case is to trigger events, send from the server to the client.
-Remember, the other direction, can be handled much easier using Ajax – adding an additional TCP/IP handshake tough.
+One might argue that all this is not as simple, since an additional service – the Redis data server – must run side by side with Django.
+Websockets are bidirectional but their normal use case is to trigger server initiated events on the client.
+Although the other direction is possible, it can be handled much easier using Ajax – adding an additional TCP/IP handshake.

 Here, the only “stay in touch with the client” is the file handle attached to the websocket.
-And since we speak about hundreds or even thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
-In this implementation, only one file descriptor is required for each open websocket connection.
+And since we speak about thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
+In this implementation, only one single file descriptor is required for each open websocket connection.

 Productive webservers require some kind of session store anyway.
 This can be a memcached_ or a Redis data server.
 Therefore, such a service must run anyway and if we can choose between one